seeniforu/Useful_Repository/Useful Githubs.md

 * [Free For Developers](https://github.com/ripienaar/free-for-dev#table-of-contents)
 * [The Art of command Line](https://github.com/jlevy/the-art-of-command-line)
 * [The Algorithms](https://github.com/orgs/TheAlgorithms/repositories)
+* [algorithms](https://github.com/keon/algorithms) - Minimal examples of data structures and algorithms in Python.
 * [Project-based-learning](https://github.com/practical-tutorials/project-based-learning): Curated list of project-based tutorials
 * [minimaxir/big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings): The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 * [you-dont-need/You-Dont-Need-Loops](https://github.com/you-dont-need/You-Dont-Need-Loops): Avoid The One-off Problem, Infinite Loops, Statefulness and Hidden intent.